JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_platformer.md

   screen.blit(virtual_screen, (0, 0), camera_area)
   ```

-  The other possibility is to define a subsurface that is linked directly to the source surface using the[`subsurface`](https://www.pygame.org/docs/ref/surface.html#pygame.Surface.subsurface) method
+  The other possibility is to define a subsurface that is linked directly to the source surface using the[`subsurface`](https://www.pygame.org/docs/ref/surface.html#pygame.Surface.subsurface) method:

   ```py
   camera_area = pygame.Rect(camera_x, camera_y, camera_width, camera_height)